AbooMinister25/Curse-of-the-Mites/README.md

 ## Gameplay

-Curse of the Mites's (CooM) main objective is for you to gain enough XP to level up until you become a butterfly.
+Curse of the Mites's (CotM) main objective is for you to gain enough XP to level up until you become a butterfly.
 XP is gained through killing mobs and players around the map.

 ### Registering